shilpa-web/Melbourne-Housing-Dashboard/README.md

 # Melbourne-Housing-Dashboard
 This interactive Power BI dashboard provides a comprehensive analysis of Melbourne’s housing market, focusing on property prices, sales trends, suburb-level comparisons.

+Cleaned and prepared datasets in MySQL by applying data normalization techniques, correcting data types, and standardizing date formats for improved data integrity and analysis readiness.

 🔍 Insights Delivered:

     Understand which suburbs have the highest/lowest average property prices